VISITING SCHOLARS

 The Tourism Studies Working Group welcomes the participation of scholars from outside the San Francisco Bay Area whose work touches on any aspect of tourism or travel, past or present.

-However, we are administratively unable to serve as the
+However, we are administratively unable to serve as the primary institutional host for visiting scholars and post-doctoral researchers.

 If you would like to spend a period of weeks, months, or semesters in residence with the TSWG, you must first direct your inquiry to the most appropriate academic unit on the UC Berkeley campus (for example, Anthropology, Geography, Economics, Ethnic Studies, History, etc.).
 Each department has its own requirements and procedures for visiting scholar applications.